Microsoft/azure-docs.cs-cz/articles/azure-functions/functions-hybrid-powershell.md

                -ArgumentList $SessionName `
                -SessionOption (New-PSSessionOption -SkipCACheck)

-# Script to run on the jump box to run against the second machine
+# Script to run on the jump box to run against the second machine.
 $RemoteScriptCommand = {
     param (
         [Parameter(Mandatory=$True)]
         $ComputerName)
-        # Write out the hostname of the hybrid connection server
+        # Write out the hostname of the hybrid connection server.
         hostname
-        # Write out the hostname of the remote server
+        # Write out the hostname of the remote server.
         Invoke-Command -ComputerName $ComputerName -Credential $Using:Credential -ScriptBlock {hostname} ` -UseSSL -Port 5986 -SessionOption (New-PSSessionOption -SkipCACheck) }